adilghoghawala/fingerprint_usb_lock/README.md

+*NOTE* Make sure you use a vm or have a second admin account.
+Using this software can potentially lock you out of your pc.

 install node.js
 then once downloaded open and run powershell/commandprompt as admin and type the two commands to see version numbers (make sure there are no errors)
 -> node -v